anoumenon/resume/README.md

 Page link: https://anoumenon.github.io/resume/

-This repo also contains three papers which summarize my interest between neurology, graph theory, and theology.
+It also contains a sample of my research as a writer in the field of neurotheology which is being further expanded into a book.

 [ambidexterity](https://github.com/anoumenon/resume/blob/main/assets/Ambidexterity.pdf) : Why so many genii were ambidextrous.